massimopizzol/aligned-converter/README.md

 ## Column names

 Important, **do not change column names** in the template.
-The LCI table must have these column with these exact names:
+The LCI table must have these columns with these exact names:

-Activity database;
-Activity code;
-Activity name;
-Activity unit;
-Activity type;
-Exchange database;
-Exchange input;
-Exchange amount;
-Exchange unit;
-Exchange type;
-Exchange uncertainty type;
-Exchange loc;
-Exchange scale;
-Exchange negative;
-Simapro name;
-Simapro unit;
-Simapro type
+_Activity database;Activity code;Activity name;Activity unit;Activity type;Exchange database;Exchange input;Exchange amount;Exchange unit;Exchange type;Exchange uncertainty type;Exchange loc;Exchange scale;Exchange negative;Simapro name;Simapro unit;Simapro type_

 For import into Brightway2, the last seven columns are not mandatory.
 For import into Simapro, Brighway2 exchange codes are not needed.
-Additional columns can be added if needed (e.g., a column named "notes" or "additional information").
+Additional columns can be added if needed (e.g., a column named "Notes" or "Additional information" or "Other").

 ## Import to SimaPro